 The dawn of White Collar Crimes begins with knowing the difference between a blue-collar crime and a white-collar crime.
 The Supreme Court of India has laid down the difference between the two in the case of State of Gujarat v.
 Mohanlal Jitmalji Porwal and Anr.
 Before laying down the differentiation between the two, J. Thakker stated, ‘The crime of committing murder can take place in the heat of the moment however, committing financial loss requires planning.
 A strategy is required to gain personal profit.‘

 This clearly shows the fact that a person committing such financial crimes makes a calculated choice of doing so.
-Settling the distinction between a personal crime and financial crime, the court went ahead to distinguish between a blue-collar crime and white-collar crime.
+Settling the distinction between a personal crime and financial crime, the court went ahead to distinguish between a blue-collar crime and a white-collar crime.
 Blue-collar crime is a crime committed by people who do physical work whereas white-collar crimes are referred to as knowledgeable works, meaning a person who uses their knowledge to commit the crime.
-Blue-collar crimes are traditional crimes which have been committed for a long time; however, white-collar crime is a concept which was developed in the recent past.
+Blue-collar crimes are traditional crimes that have been committed for a long time; however, white-collar crime is a concept that was developed in the recent past.

 Mens rea and Actus reus are a must in blue-collar crime but are not an absolute requirement of white-collar crime.
 Unlike blue-collar crimes, white-collar crimes have no relation to social conditions such as personal conditions, poverty, etc. As people committing white-collar crimes are of high status, they have direct access to the target owing to their position and power making it easier for them to commit such a crime.
 People committing a white-collar crime generally do not come in direct contact with the victims meaning that their identities are veiled.
 These are the few of the basic differences between the two crimes that have been identified by the Court, keeping in mind the distinct characteristics so that one can easily differentiate between the two types.

-Measures taken To prevent White Collar Crimes.
+Measures taken to prevent White Collar Crimes.

 As per the records provided by the Netrika Consulting and Indian National Bar Association, a total of 3,766 cases of fraud were recognised which is an astounding 15% spike from that of the previous year.
 With such a spike, the question arises whether the government is taking adequate steps to control white-collar crimes?

 Answering this question, yes, the government has taken active steps to curb such practices.
-One must always keep in mind that to curb such practices is not easy, as people committing these crimes have high status, connections, and many means to avoid punishments.
-Take an example of Mr. Vijay Mallya, a highly placed business tycoon, who committed a fraud of 9,000 crores rupees and escaped to the United Kingdom.
+One must always keep in mind that curbing such practices is not easy, as people committing these crimes have high status, connections, and many means to avoid punishments.
+Take the example of Mr. Vijay Mallya, a highly placed business tycoon, who committed a fraud of 9,000 crores rupees and escaped to the United Kingdom.
 The Government of India has been successful in the talks with the United Kingdom to get Vijay Mallya extradited.
 But, he cannot be extradited anytime soon.
 Conditions like these make it difficult to bring such offenders to justice.
 This, however, does not showcase the incompetence of the Indian Government.
 The Indian Government is taking all the steps necessary to bring such criminals to justice.

 The initiative is taken by the government can be seen in the legislation being made, treaties being signed, and arrangements being made.
 The recent 2018 Amendment to the Prevention of Corruption Act now makes paying a bribe to a public official a punishable act.
 Previously, the punishment was awarded only to the public official who accepted or received a bribe.
 It failed to talk about the person who had given this bribe meaning such an individual would be free of any consequences.
 This matter has been resolved by the 2018 amendment.